awsdocs/amazon-pinpoint-developer-guide/doc-source/permissions-import-segment.md

 # IAM Role for Importing Endpoints or Segments<a name="permissions-import-segment"></a>

-With Amazon Pinpoint, you define a user segment by importing endpoint definitions from an Amazon Simple Storage Service \(Amazon S3\) bucket in your AWS account\.
-Before you import, you must delegate the required permissions to Amazon Pinpoint by creating an AWS Identity and Access Management \(IAM\) role and attaching the following policies to the role:
+With Amazon Pinpoint, you can define a user segment by importing endpoint definitions from an Amazon Simple Storage Service \(Amazon S3\) bucket in your AWS account\.
+Before you import, you must delegate the required permissions to Amazon Pinpoint\.
+To do this, you create an AWS Identity and Access Management \(IAM\) role and attach the following policies to the role:
 + The `AmazonS3ReadOnlyAccess` AWS managed policy\.
 This policy is created and managed by AWS, and it grants read\-only access to your Amazon S3 bucket\.
-+ A *trust policy* that allows Amazon Pinpoint to assume the role\.
++ A trust policy that allows Amazon Pinpoint to assume the role\.

-For more information about IAM roles, see [IAM Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) in the *IAM User Guide*\.

-After you create the role, you can use Amazon Pinpoint to import segments\.
-For an example of how to import a segment by using the AWS SDK for Java, see [Importing Segments](segments-importing.md)\.
-For information about creating the Amazon S3 bucket, creating endpoint files, and importing a segment by using the console, see [Importing Segments](https://docs.aws.amazon.com/pinpoint/latest/userguide/segments-importing.html) in the *Amazon Pinpoint User Guide*\.
+After you create the role, you can use Amazon Pinpoint to import segments from an Amazon S3 bucket\.
+For information about creating the bucket, creating endpoint files, and importing a segment by using the console, see [Importing Segments](https://docs.aws.amazon.com/pinpoint/latest/userguide/segments-importing.html) in the *Amazon Pinpoint User Guide*\.
+For an example of how to import a segment programmatically by using the AWS SDK for Java, see [Importing Segments](segments-importing.md) in this guide\.

 ## Attaching the Trust Policy<a name="permissions-import-segment-trustpolicy"></a>